 Is your heating bill getting a bit high?

-Your home might cost a very pretty penny to try and heat, and when it comes down to it, you’re often finding yourself turning the thermostat way down, or just bundling up in as many sweaters as you can get your hands on.
+Your home might cost a very pretty penny to try and heat.
+And when it comes down to it, you’re often finding yourself turning the thermostat way down.
+Or, you might just bundle up in as many sweaters as you can get your hands on.

-This is particularly a problem in the winter and the early spring, seeing as it’s very wet and windy outside, and you’re feeling all the worse because of it!
+This is particularly a problem in the winter and the early spring.
+That’s because those months are both very wet and windy outside, and you’re feeling all the worse because of it!

 Control Your Thermostat Cravings